HaoranYi/kin_scripts/notes/shred.md

 M - vandermonde matrix; special matrix - every sub-matrix is invertible.

 Lookup table for erasure batches given the number of data shreds

+This is for merkle tree.

+Malicious leader can create a partition of the network by sending two different last data-shreds.
+So merkle tree of the shred is introduced, each shred must be long to the merkle tree. must be verifiable.
+But this leads to the fact that we must have at least K shreds in the erasure batch to compute the merkle tree, that leads to the following matrix.

 ```
 // Maps number of data shreds to the optimal erasure batch size which has the
 // same recovery probabilities as a 32:32 erasure batch.